More road rules and penalties

 Failing to give way when making a U-turn.$1003

-Quizzes on u-turns and other road safety topics can be found on our Get Streetwise website.
+Quizzes and informative videos on u-turns and other road safety topics can be found on our Get Streetwise website.

 Roundabouts